Tamako Market: International release and distribution

 The anime and the film has been licensed in North America by Sentai Filmworks and streamed on Hoopla and Anime Network Online with the latter being moved to Hidive in 2017.
 It is also streamed in the United Kingdom on Anime on Demand.
 Anime Limited acquired the series for distribution in the United Kingdom and Ireland.
 An English dub of the series debuted in November 2018.
 Anime Limited also acquired the film for release in the United Kingdom and Ireland.
+In Australia, the series was released by Hanabee on February 4, 2016.
 The series also aired in Animax in Asia.

 A complete collection of the entire Tamako Market series and the film, Tamako Love Story was released via Section23 Films in North America on June 2, 2020 with Japanese and English audio, complete with textless credits.

 Other media

 A light novel titled Tamako Market, written by Mutsuki Ichinose and illustrated by Yukiko Horiguchi, was published by Kyoto Animation on April 8, 2013.